domingo, 10 de maio de 2026

 Instagram: @vigamo500

-In 2022, Shelby Van Pelt published her novel of the same name, which tells the story of Tova, an elderly widow who works as a janitor at an aquarium during the night shift so she does not have to think about her son, who died for reasons we only discover after quite a while.
-And, just to make it clear, I have not read the book, which was a big success when it came out.
-In the middle of these everyday events appears Cameron, an apparently sloppy young man who takes over her position at work during a leave of absence she was forced to take after an accident.
+In 2022, Shelby Van Pelt published her novel of the same name, telling the story of Tova, an elderly widow who works as a janitor at an aquarium during the night shift in order to avoid thinking about her son, who died for reasons we only discover much later on.
+And, just to make things clear, I never read the book, despite the huge success it achieved when it was first released.
+In the middle of these everyday events appears the seemingly careless Cameron, who temporarily takes over Tova’s position after she is forced to take leave because of an accident.

-It would be a rather ordinary little story if not for the peculiarity of being a modern fable.
-At its center, we have the great Marcellus, an octopus.
-And he is the one narrating the whole story from his superior point of view, as he himself modestly insists on saying.
-The voice of Marcellus is performed by Alfred Molina and, through his charming narration, we see that both Tova’s and Cameron’s lives unfold into something far more interesting than one might expect.
-In this duo of characters, we have an octogenarian Sally Field, physically fragile-looking but still delivering a beautiful performance.
-And I was curious to see him in action: Cameron is played by Lewis Pullman, son of Bill Pullman, whose movies I grew up watching.
-The younger Pullman does a great job on screen.
+It would be an ordinary little story if not for the fact that it works as a modern fable.
+At the center of it all, we have the great Marcellus — an octopus.
+And he is the one narrating the entire story through his own superior point of view, as he modestly insists on reminding us.
+The voice-over for Marcellus is performed by Alfred Molina, and through his charming narration we realize that both Tova’s and Cameron’s lives unfold into something far more interesting than one might initially expect.
+Among this pair of protagonists, we have an octogenarian Sally Field, physically fragile in appearance but still delivering a beautiful performance.
+And I was curious to see him on screen: the young man is played by Lewis Pullman, son of Bill Pullman, whose films I grew up watching.
+Pullman’s son does an excellent job on screen.

-The movie has that light, crowd-pleasing feel of an old-school afternoon movie, though nowadays we could probably just call it “very Netflix.”
-Besides the platform producing the film, the label simply fits this kind of production better.
-It is a great pick for the whole family to watch together.
-And it is also a movie centered on older people.
-Hollywood productions are usually not very fond of making elderly characters their leads — at most, they become prestigious supporting roles — but here Tova is the true protagonist, even with Cameron’s importance to the story.
+The film has that classic feel-good afternoon-movie energy — though nowadays we could simply call it “very Netflix.”
+Besides the platform having produced the movie, that label fits this kind of production perfectly.
+It is a great choice for the whole family to watch together.
+And, most importantly, it is a movie centered around mature people.
+Hollywood productions usually do not enjoy placing elderly characters in leading roles; at best, they become luxurious supporting characters.
+Here, however, Tova is undeniably the protagonist, even though Cameron also carries an important role.

-It is a sweet little movie that brings warmth to the heart in times filled with harshness and a lack of humanity in so many people.
-It is well worth the time spent on this kind of cinematic comfort food.
-The film delivers exactly what it promises.
-And nowadays, that alone already feels like a differentiator.
+It is a comforting little film that brings warmth to the heart during times marked by harshness and a disturbing lack of humanity in many people.
+It is absolutely worth the time spent on this cinematic piece of entertainment.
+The movie fully delivers what it promises — and nowadays, that alone is already something special.

 Nenhum comentário: